asadiceccarelli/Computer-Vision-RPS/README.md

 - This was the first project where I have stuck to using git to work on different branches, before commiting them and pushing them to GitHub all via the terminal.
 It was confusing at first and I had a couple of problems along the way (especially with .DS_Store files), but eventually I got my head around it.
 I will continue to use git throghout future project as it is far neater than creating various 'x_copy_test_version2' files along the way to do various tests, and is an important part of any collaborative work in software.

+## Further Work

+- Since completing this project I have created another file oop_rps.py which works in the same way as camera_rps.py, but uses Object Orientated Programming, creating a class RPS.
+This is a little cleaner than using multiple functions as was previously done.

 ### Future additions
 - Recreate model on Teachable Machine with more photos in order to improve accuracy
 - Print countdown on web display